Kidepo valley national park

 The black rhinoceros is extinct, while giraffes are under threat of local extinction.

-The People of Kidepo valley
+The People of Kidepo Valley

 The northeast is home to Uganda’s most singular ethnic group, the Karamojong, nomadic pastoralists.
 Whose love of cattle has obsessive quality rivalling that of the Maasai of Kenya and Tanzania.